Shelter (2010 film): Production

 Much of the film was shot in various locations across the Pittsburgh, PA region.
 Locations used include: Downtown Pittsburgh and its bridges, the Fort Pitt Tunnel, East Liberty Presbyterian Church, Jones Hall at Community College of Allegheny County, Ritter's Diner near Shadyside, Spin Bartini & Ultra Lounge in Shadyside, various locations in Braddock including the Braddock Carnegie Library and home of Mayor John Fetterman, a residence in the city's Schenley Farms neighborhood, the Collier maintenance yard, and a recreated 17th century Native American village at the Meadowcroft Rockshelter.
 Peter Martorano, the film's location manager, worked with the Pittsburgh Film Office.

 Release

 The United Kingdom release was set with a cinema release on April 9, 2010.
+While an American release was planned for February 25, 2011, it was later shelved.
+The film was eventually released on March 1, 2013, for VOD, and April 5 for a limited theatrical run, and was re-titled to 6 Souls.